-Saltimbocca alla Romana is a simple and tasty meat dish, a secondo typical of Roman cuisine and already known to be part of it at the end of the 19th century.
-The name literally means “jump-in-your-mouth”, and you’ll see for yourself how difficult it is to stop after the first, tender mouthful.
+Saltimbocca alla Romana is a simple and tasty veal meat dish, a secondo piatto typical of Roman cuisine since the 19th Century.
+The name literally means “jump-in-your-mouth”.

-Saltimbocca only require very few ingredients, and are never wrapped up in a roll or floured before cooking.
-The kind of meat and the flat shape make them quick to cook, but also prone to drying up, so it’s important to keep the frying time to a minimum.
+Saltimbocca only require very few ingredients, never wrapped up in a roll or floured before cooking, otherwise it would be a veal piccata which is another dish.
+The kind of meat and the flat shape make them quick to cook, but also prone to drying up, so it’s important to keep the cooking time to a minimum.

 Serves: 4 | Preparation time: 5 to 10 mins | Cooking time: 10 mins